3 Clues iOS 16 Gives Us About the iPhone 14

-iOS 16, next major version of iPhone software, was previewed last week.
-The new operating system will work on the iPhone 8 and newer and likely launch this fall alongside the rumored iPhone 14. iOS 16 is packed with new heavily requested features and tools, such as the ability to customize your lock screen or edit sent iMessages.
-It also might reveal some clues about the iPhone 14 -- if you look closely enough.
+Apple's next major iPhone operating system, iOS 16, was previewed at WWDC and is now available to download for developers.
+The new iPhone update will work on the iPhone 8 and newer and likely launch alongside the rumored iPhone 14 this fall. iOS 16 offers a bunch of heavily requested features, such as the ability to customize your lock screen or edit sent iMessages.
+But if you look closely, iOS 16 might also reveal some clues about the iPhone 14.

 While Apple told us a lot about new features coming to current iPhones, it lacked any specific mention of what to expect from the iPhone 14.
 That's not surprising; Apple never discusses new products before announcing them.
 Sometimes the company reserves certain software announcements for its annual iPhone event so it can debut these features as exclusives for the latest iPhone.